How regional clusters are boosting Ireland’s tech offering

 – JERRY MOLONEY

-Every cluster has a steering group and a membership model and as of mid-2021, more than 400 industry partners had signed up as full members of their clusters, including The Kerry group, Bausch & Lomb, Blue Drop Medical and Boston Scientific.
+Every cluster has a steering group and a membership model.
+As of mid-2021, more than 400 industry partners had signed up as full members of their clusters, including The Kerry group, Bausch & Lomb, Bluedrop Medical and Boston Scientific.

 The benefits of clustering

-Jerry Moloney, director of mid-west and Kerry region at Enterprise Ireland said clustering is a well-established practice that has been in many EU countries for more than 20 years.
+Jerry Moloney, director of the mid-west and Kerry region at Enterprise Ireland, said clustering is a well-established practice that has been in many EU countries for more than 20 years.

 “The establishment of clusters at a regional level around key sectors of strength gives companies numerous collaboration opportunities, including to address productivity issues, supply chain efficiencies, new market opportunities, internationalisation and collaborative tendering for contracts.”